phil-blain/CICE-Consortium-About-Us-wiki/Home.md

-# Welcome to the CICE-Consortium!
+# Welcome to the CICE Consortium!

 *This page is under construction, as is the code, documentation, and testing infrastructure*